scala/scala3/docs/docs/reference/changed-features/structural-types-spec.md

 ```
 Both versions are passed the actual arguments in the `args` parameter.
 The second version takes in addition a vararg argument of class tags that identify the method's parameter classes.
 Such an argument is needed
 if `applyDynamic` is implemented using Java reflection, but it could be
-useful in other cases as well.
+useful in other cases as well. `selectDynamic` and `applyDynamic` can also take additional context parameters in using clauses.
+These are resolved in the normal way at the callsite.

 Given a value `v` of type `C { Rs }`, where `C` is a class reference
 and `Rs` are structural refinement declarations, and given `v.a` of type `U`, we consider three distinct cases: